saiday/JonSnow/README.md

 #### One more thing

-Congratulations, you got slack message when your service just deployed.
+Congratulations, you've got slack message after your heroku app deployed.
 One more thing to do, add cron job on your service.

 Hit Manage App button